akaunderr/ocmod3-product-date-added/README.md

 # Product Date Added

 ## Description
-Opencart 3 extension module (OCMOD) that allows to edit date when product was originally added.
+Paid extension module for CMS Opencart 3 that allows to edit date when product was originally added.

 Have been tested with 3.0.2.0 only, but should work with other OC 3.x versions.

 ## Features
-* Does not change original files - OCMOD modification
 * Allows to change date when product was added
-* Shows column in product list with the dates(ON/OFF)
+* Shows column in product list with the dates (ON/OFF)
-* Allows sort product by it dates
+* Allows sort products by it date added
 * Multilangual - EN/UA/RU
+* Does not change original files - OCMOD modification

 ## Change log